-The Shasta Child Abuse Prevention Coordinating Council is excited to announce being awarded the Road 2 Resilience Grant through the Office of Child Abuse Prevention.
-This means that there will be eight Parent Partner Navigators working with Shasta County mothers and families.
+Pathways to Hope for Children is now in its 4th year of operating the Road 2 Resilience program through a grant awarded by the Office of Child Abuse Prevention.
+Seven Parent Partner Navigators are working with Shasta County mothers and families.
 The goal of this project is to increase positive outcomes for children, decrease the incidences of child abuse and neglect and increase families Protective Factors (social connections, resiliency, concrete support, knowledge of parenting, and social/emotional competence of children) while decreasing Adverse Childhood Experiences.

 The target population to be served are high-risk pregnant women with current and/or history of substance abuse and/or families of substance-exposed infants, up to six months post-partum.

-We are looking for local health facilities, organizations and agencies that serve this target population to refer their clients, as well as join the collaborative of agencies dedicated to this project.
+We have amazing community partners such as First 5 Shasta, Shasta Community Health Center, HHSA, Mercy Medical Center, Empire Recovery Center, and many more.
+We are always looking for local health facilities, organizations and agencies that serve this target population to refer their clients, as well as join the collaborative of agencies dedicated to this project.

 All services provided are free, confidential, voluntary and include: